OlivierLD/raspberry-coffee/Project-Trunk/WebcamTemplate/README.md

 ### A warning
 It seems that `raspistill` can have some problems with the 64-bit OS on the Raspberry Pi...
+But `fswebcam` works good.
+This is why there are several "snapshot command" options, `raspistill` being the default.

+See in the code how system variables `-Dsnapshot.command=FSWEBCAM` and related are managed.
+There are some sample in `server.sh` as well.

 #### TODO Next
 - a zoom